canonical/svelte-icons/docs/performance.md

 **Not necessary for:**

 - Pages with few icons or mostly unique icons
-- Server-rendered pages where HTML size is less critical
 - Situations where icons are rendered in isolation (e.g., separate iframes)

 ## Best Practice: App-Level Provider